 During July 2019 Bristol Bridge was closed for five weekdays for a well-publicised protest (about climate change).
 The closure was agreed with the authorities, but on the Wednesday the protestors also disrupted the link from the M32 to the city centre.
-The data for the Wednesday, which showed greater disruption, has been excluded from the analysis below.
+The data for the

+Wednesday, which showed greater disruption, has been excluded from the analysis below.
 The traffic reduction on the Thursday was very slightly greater than the other three days (-2.9% compared to -2.5% in Table 4 below), which may reflect a minor delayed reaction to disruption on the Wednesday.

 The aim of this study was to measure the impacts of the closure in the immediate area and across the city, to assess the extent of displacement and/or traffic reduction.
-The local authority has a network of ANPR readers, nine of which are shown in Figure 7.
+The local authority has a network of ANPR (Automatic Number Plate Recognition) readers, nine of which are shown in Figure 5.
 Those nine formed the 'Central Area' in this study.
 The data showed 12 combinations of journeys between those sensors.
 A further 48 combinations captured movements involving readers in Outer Areas (Outer to Central, Central to Outer or Outer to Outer).
-The readers provided three relevant measures: traffic volumes, average speed passing the reader and average travel time between the two readers.

-As Figure 7 illustrates, the network of readers was not comprehensive.
+The Outer Area sensors were distributed across the rest of the Bristol City Council area (which includes most, but not all of Bristol's conurbation).
+The readers provided two relevant measures: traffic volumes and average travel time between the two readers.
+As Figure 5 illustrates, the network of readers was not comprehensive.
 There was also some overlap between some of the combinations, where the same vehicle could be counted twice, so the absolute traffic volumes could not be meaningfully compared (as Cairns et al., 2002 did to obtain their percentages).
 However, the dense network of sensors offered an opportunity to measure the changes in traffic indicators caused by the closure of Bristol Bridge.
+The readers provided two relevant measures: traffic volumes and average travel time between the two readers.
+The readers were placed to capture traffic in both directions on all lanes (with a couple of exceptions).
+The real-world accuracy of ANPR readers is an area of uncertainty (see for example: Rhead et al., 2012).
+The authors were not able to test the accuracy of the data, but in the summer weather conditions of this study, the authority believes that they would have accurately captured the vast majority of movements between those points.